Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 2. Extract the zip to your ***/Morrowind*** root directory, the one with the Morrowind.exe program in it (not Data Files).

 3. Run the Morrowind Code Patch program as administrator.
-     - *Instructions: When you get to the Morrowind Code Patch.exe executable in the root of your Morrowind folder, right-click on it to view the contextual menu.
+     - *Instructions: When you put to the Morrowind Code Patch.exe executable in the root of your Morrowind folder, right-click on it to view the contextual menu.
 Then, click or tap on Properties.
 In the Properties window, go to the Compatibility tab.
 At the bottom of the window, check the box that says "Run this program as an administrator" and then click or tap on Apply or OK.*

-4. You will see categories and patches listed on the left.
+4. Start  MCP by running the *Morrowind Code Patch.exe* executable.
+You will see categories and patches listed on the left.
 The program will explain what each patch does, click on the patch name to display the explanation on the right.
 Each patch can be turned on and off by clicking the checkbox to the left of the name.
 The defealt selection is pretty good and recommended for new players.
 We need to add two patches however to ensure functionality for Patch for Purists.
 Under the *Mod specific* tab select the following:
 ```
 Separate axe inventory sounds